 If there is someone in your team that needs to leave earlier inform your Account Manager so that they ensure that person gets what they need from the meeting before leaving.

-If, for some reason the meeting is shortened, make sure you establish your priorities; don’t try to stick to the same agenda as you won’t be able to cover anything in-depth.
+If, for some reason the meeting is shortened, make sure you establish your priorities; do not try to stick to the same agenda as you will not be able to cover anything in-depth.

 When we are working on your PPC campaign, it can be useful for you to understand exactly what we are doing and the results our efforts are having on your campaign performance.
 At the end of every month, we will produce a report detailing our actions from the last month, our future action plan, and in-depth analysis of your campaign data including details about your KPI in graph and table form.
 This report will be sent to you in a PowerPoint, Word or PDF format.